 Tamaulipas, the state for which this taxon was named in 1997, lies on Mexico’s east coast adjacent to the Gulf of Mexico.
 This is at odds with what is known and generally accepted about A. guatemalensis; that it mainly occurs in mountains facing the Pacific on the subcontinent’s western side (Farjon 2017; Debreczy & Rácz 2011).
 It isn’t clear why this taxon is so seldom accepted – Silba’s splitting of Guatemalan Fir into quite so many infraspecifics is no doubt a factor, perhaps evoking ‘the boy who cried wolf’ sentiments – but in this case the geographic aberrance justifies reappraisal.
 Debreczy & Rácz (2011) do not discuss Silba’s Tamaulipas taxon at all, but in 1995 they described A. hidalgensis from neighbouring Hidalgo.
 If the true affinity of subsp. tamaulipasensis is to be scrutinised – and logic demands that it should be – then A. hidalgensis becomes intriguing, for besides its proximity to Tamaulipas this too shows some affinity with A. guatemalensis.
 Strandby, Christensen & Sørensen (2009) refer Tamaulipas populations to their concept of guatemalensis (as does Farjon (2017)) but they make no mention of A. hidalgensis, which surely needs to be taken into consideration before any firm conclusions can be drawn regarding species delimitation.

-Material from Tamaulipas is in cultivation under Silba M-00357 and 93–011, both originally collected as ‘A. tamaulipasensis’.
+Material from Tamaulipas is in cultivation under Silba M-00357 and 93–011, both originally collected as ‘A. tamaulipasensis’, but it isn’t clear whether these two numbers represent a single collection event or two.
 Silba sent seed to various institutions on both sides of the Atlantic, ensuring a broad distribution.
 Extant trees from Silba M-00357 grow, for example, at Bedgebury National Pinetum, Sir Harold Hillier Gardens, Tregrehan, and Picton Castle in Wales; the Picton tree was 14 m × 30 cm dbh in early 2018 (pers. obs.).
 Silba 93–011 is represented by two trees at the Quinta Arboretum in Cheshire, 10 m × 33 cm and 12 m × 35 cm in early 2019 (pers. obs.); it is also the source of the tree at Wakehurst mentioned in New Trees, 8 m in 2005 (Grimshaw & Bayton 2009, p.
 53) and 14 m × 32 cm dbh in 2015 (Tree Register 2021).
 The Bedgebury tree was studied closely in 2020 and found to be ‘disconcordant in terms of cone morphology’ with the description [of A. guatemalensis var. guatemalensis sic.] given by Farjon (1990) (B. Robertshaw pers. comm.
 2020), which perhaps further supports the case for some kind of taxonomic distinction.
 Other material from Tamaulipas is cultivated in the USA at the University of California Botanic Garden (simply as A. guatemalensis: accession 97.0515, Schoenfeld & Fairey T72M101; and 98.0066, Fairey T45M20.5S) (University of California Botanical Garden 2021).
 The latter is also grown in the UK, including in Maurice Foster’s collection at White House Farm in Kent.
 This was 14.5 m × 35 cm dbh in 2019 (Tree Register 2021).